 - To remove properties: Delete Resource

-Its good to try it out, let’s check more details about create custom properties!
+It’s good to try it out, let’s check more details about creating custom properties!

 Hardware inventory for client log settings